 Pharmacists are healthcare professionals who practice in the field of pharmacy.
 They are knowledgeable about drug therapy, different types of drugs (their composition, manufacturing process and properties) and optimum use of drugs (depending upon the condition of the patient).
 Pharmacists are also known by titles such as- druggists, chemists and Doctor of Pharmacy.
 Their main tasks include- compounding, checking prescriptions, dispensing drugs, advice dosage and directions to patients and checking and maintaining the drug store inventory (at hospitals, clinics or drug stores).

 Preparing medication for dispensing and compounding pharmaceuticals, Preparing aseptic products, performing inventory control, purchasing, merchandising, and record-keeping as required under such acts as the Food and Drug Act.
-D.Pharma Syllabus is designed in such a way that it includes both practical and theory subjects. the course prepares students to assist in narcotics control, third-party billing, drug distribution, pre-packing pharmaceuticals, computer processing, and clerical and other duties as necessary.
+D.Pharm Syllabus is designed in such a way that it includes both practical and theory subjects.
+The course prepares students to assist in narcotics control, third-party billing, drug distribution, pre-packing pharmaceuticals, computer processing, and clerical and other duties as necessary.
+D.Pharma: Course Highlights

 |Examination Type||Semester System|

 |Admission Process||GPAT, UPSEE, JEE Pharmacy, AU AIMEE, CPMT, PMET|